GoogleChrome/developer.chrome.com/site/en/docs/webstore/spam-faq/index.md

 None of them will be retained.
 This is why you should make sure to bring your listings into compliance and remove duplicates before August 27, 2020.

-Will extensions that provide duplicate experiences, but that are geo-focused & localised (language specific) be considered a violation of repetitive content policy?
+### Will extensions that provide duplicate experiences, but that are geo-focused & localised (language
+specific) be considered a violation of repetitive content policy? {: #localization }

 For example:

  - Product ABC - UK
  - Product ABC - Germany